 Dinosaurs are also central to the Museum experience, presumably because kids love dinosaurs.
 There were, as it turns out, dinosaurs on the Ark, so while most of them died in the Flood (as did most of the human race) they didn’t become extinct at that time.

-It’s bizarre to me that people are able to accept the notion of dinosaurs coexisting with humans, humans living more than nine hundred years, and Noah fitting all the animals and food and water for them on a boat for months—but unable to accept the notion that Genesis may have been simplified into metaphors for a Bronze Age audience wondering where the sun goes at night.
-But this is nowhere near as bizarre as some of the stories they’ve come up with to fit observable facts into the literal truth of Genesis.
+Once you’re able to accept the notion of dinosaurs coexisting with humans, humans living more than nine hundred years, and Noah fitting all the animals and food and water for them on a boat for months, you’re about ready to accept anything.

 By way of example, we have the Floating Forest.
 Apparently, the fossil records provide evidence that, before the Great Flood, there was a giant forest floating on the sea.